Search this website for information about collecting stocks and bonds.

 For instance, German collectors may think my prices are low for medium scarcity certificates.
 In part, this reflects fewer certificates available in Germany.
 It also reflects the fact that European collectors pay noticeably more for rarity than Americans.

 Conversely, people who buy on eBay (US) pay substantially less for rarity.
 They will think my prices are high for the same certificates.
 Statistically, eBay prices run about 60% of my estimates for medium-scarcity certificates.
 For high-rarity certificates, eBay prices may be only 50% of mine.
 Oddly, at the other end of the rarity scale, collectors frequently pay more for very common certificates on eBay than my prices would suggest.
 They often pay more than if they bought from live auctions and established professional dealers!
-Such collectors would think my prices are too low.
+Such collectors would think my prices are too high.

 Experienced American and non-American dealers routinely price their inventories higher and lower than my estimates.
 Collectors should buy from dealers they feel comfortable with, regardless of price.
 I have said repeatedly that buying on the basis of price alone is a very large mistake.
 Dealers will not and should not agree with all my prices.